gradle/gradle/design-docs/tooling-api-test-execution.md

 	* multiple specific JVM test classes
 	* single test method of JVM test class
 	* multiple test methods of JVM test class
-    * test methods specified using a test descriptor
-* test will not execute if test task is up-to-date
+* handles more than one test task
-* class included in multiple test tasks are executed multiple times (for each test task)
+	* class included in multiple test tasks is executed multiple times, once for each test task
+	* class included in multiple projects is executed multiple times, once for each test task
+	* request class A and class B, where class A is included in task A, class B is included in task B
+	* request class A, where class A is included in task A and not included in task B
+	* when configure-on-demand is being used with a multi-project build
+* test will not execute when test task is up-to-date
-* tooling api operation fails with meaningful error message when no matching tests can be found.
+* tooling api operation fails with meaningful error message when no matching tests can be found
 * build should not fail if filter matches a single test task
 * expected test progress events are received in each case

-### Open Issues

-* With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.
-* For staying forwards compatible we can't add arbitrary classes to `ProviderOperationParameters`.
-That might cause some friction in the long run as we e.g. can't keep the test execution stuff maintained in a rich `ProviderOperationParameters#TestExecutionConfiguration` and have to use
-`ProviderOperationParameters#testIncludes`+ `ProviderOperationParameters#testExcludes` instead.
+* reasonable error message when target Gradle version does not support test execution
+* does something reasonable when continuous build is used.

 ## Story: Run only those test tasks that match the test execution request

 Running all `Test` tasks with a filter has a serious downside: all the dependencies and finalizers for these tasks are run, even when not required.
-For example, when a functional test suite requires some service to be provisioned and a data store of some kind to be created, this work will be on every invocation of the test launcher, say when running unit tests.
+For example, when a functional test suite requires some service to be provisioned and a data store of some kind to be created, this work will be on every invocation of the test launcher, say when running unit tests, even when not required.

 ### Implementation